-GR: 10, 11, 12, One year, Credit: 1 PREREQUISITE: Audition by director, VI Level musicianship, 4 or more years of playing experience.
-Students in this ensemble are required to travel with the group unless special arrangements have been made with the Director of Music.
-This is a performanceoriented co-curricular course which emphasizes the preparation of band literature, i.e. marching band, pep band, and ensembles for concerts, contests, clinics, parades, and sporting events.
+PREREQUISITE: Audition by director, musicianship, 4 or more years of playing experience.
+Students in this ensemble will travel with the group unless special arrangements have been made with the Director of Music.
+This is a performance-oriented cocurricular course which emphasizes the preparation of band literature, i.e. marching band, pep band, and ensembles for concerts, contests, clinics, parades, and sporting events.
 All members of this group are members of the QHS Marching Band and the QHS Pep Band.
 Members are required to perform with these groups throughout the year and attend June & August Marching Band Camps and rehearsals outside of the school during the Fall Marching season.
 Students are required to purchase performing outfits.
 QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.